srstanic/srstanic.github.io/_posts/2017-02-25-serial-dispatch-queue-priority.md

 ---
 layout: post
-title:  "[ios] How to create a serial queue with specified priority?"
+title:  "[swift] How to create a serial queue with specified priority?"
 categories: ios swift gcd
 ---